utnet-org/utility-readonly/runtime/unc-vm-runner/RUNTIMES.md

    memory and the execution of the desired function begins (latency);
 5. The contract code is executed (throughput) and the results are returned to the validator.

-It is important to remember that the NEAR protocol charges fees for an operation before the operation is executed.
+It is important to remember that the UNC protocol charges fees for an operation before the operation is executed.
 For that reason, predictability of worst case execution time often matters more than the execution time in the typical case.
 It is important that we are able to deduce ahead of time what cost to assign to a given operation.
 Inability to do so can lead to significant undercharging and break the properties underlying the protocol.

 On a scale of trade-offs, performance is probably one of the less important metrics.
-Slower execution of a contract code doesn't make NEAR protocol unsound as an idea and only serves to impose stricter limits on what can be achieved on the network.
+Slower execution of a contract code doesn't make UNC protocol unsound as an idea and only serves to impose stricter limits on what can be achieved on the network.

 ### Compilation

-The NEAR protocol charges gas fees to deploy a contract.
+The UNC protocol charges gas fees to deploy a contract.
 One part of a deployment involves preparing the contract Wasm code for execution.
 This may involve instrumentation, compilation, serialization of the machine code and other similar operations.